bibleexchange/courses/poetry/en/305_proverbs-money.md

 #### Getting rich quickly is usually not good

 Working in something consistent that will bring a moderate reward is better than looking for new ways to not have to work hard (12:11).
-For example, there is a popular business book named _The 4-Hour Work Week_, which tells people that they can do little work and make a lot of money.
+For example, there is a popular business book named _The 4-Hour Work Week_, which tells people that they can do little work and make a lot of wealth.
 Many times work is difficult, but trying to find an easier way may not be profitable (14:4).
 See also 13:11, 20:21, 21:5, and 28:20–22.

 #### Getting rich through dishonest means will fail in the end

-Some people make money by dishonest means, but there will be consequences (10:2; 11:18: **13:11**; 15:27; 21:6).
+Some people make wealth by dishonest means, but there will be consequences (10:2; 11:18: **13:11**; 15:27; 21:6).
 Proverbs gives warnings about using false weights when selling merchandise (20:10; 20:23) and stealing ground by moving boundary markers (22:28; 23:10–11).

 ### Conclusion